 Placing manufacturing activities in the hands of a manufacturing partner makes it increasingly important to manage tasks through documented business processes, contractual agreements, and software tools.
 Without building new processes and infrastructure to support this supply chain approach the benefits of outsourcing will be offset by newly introduced costs and risks.

 Through our years of experience in working with electronics OEMs and CMs, we have observed seven common pitfalls that impact manufacturing outsourcing success.
 In each case, the impact on revenue, cost of goods sold (COGS), quality, inventory levels, and time-to-market can be easily measured.
-In this white paper, we will offer more insight on these seven most common outsourcing mistakes and steps that can be taken to address them.
+In this article, we will offer more insight into the seven most common outsourcing mistakes and steps that can be taken to address them.